Oatmeal Walnut Bread

 - 1 package (2¼ tsp, ¼oz, 7g) RED STAR Active Dry Yeast

 - ⅔ cup rolled oats, plus additional for topping

 - 1⅓ cup whole wheat flour

 - 2⅔ cups bread flour

 - 1 Tbsp RED STAR Active Dry Yeast

 - 1 cup walnuts

 - Have liquid ingredients at 80°F and all other ingredients at room temperature.
 Place ingredients in pan in the order specified in your owner’s manual.
 Select basic cycle and medium/normal crust.
 Walnuts can be added 5 minutes before the end of the last kneading cycle.
 Check dough consistency after 5 minutes of kneading.
 The dough should be in a soft, tacky ball.
-If it is dry and stiff, add water, ½ to 1 TBSP at a time.
-If it is too wet and sticky, add 1 TBSP of flour at a time.
+If it is dry and stiff, add water, ½ to 1 tablespoon at a time.
+If it is too wet and sticky, add 1 tablespoon of flour at a time.
 See our Bread Machine section for more helpful tips and information.

 - Use ingredient amounts listed for medium loaf, combine yeast, 1 cup bread flour, and other dry ingredients except whole wheat flour and walnuts in a mixing bowl.
 Set aside.
 Combine liquids in a separate microwave-safe bowl and heat to 120°-130°F.